Trusted Business Contract Lawyers

 It is usual for people to make business deals through word of mouth and seal it with a firm handshake.
 Handshakes work until everything goes wrong and crumbles.
 The first question your attorney will ask is, did you put it in writing?

 A written agreement provides tangible evidence for the jury and court during litigation.
 Memories fade away, but words in writing will never change.
 A written business agreement will give you solace when it is your word against the other party.

 Written business agreements help avoid litigation.
 All the terms and conditions of your agreement are documented.
 Therefore, if there is a dispute between parties, refer to the document to get the facts right.
-This will clear any doubts and misunderstandings and save a considerable amount of time and money that you would have spent in court.
+This will clear any doubts and misunderstandings and save considerable time and money you would have spent in court.

 The terms and clauses in a contract are critical to your agreements.
 They can have direct financial consequences for you and your business.

 It is essential for your contract to reflect your exact wishes, obligations, and expectations of the other party.
 Business contract lawyers can ensure that this is the case.
 They can help you draft, negotiate, and review your contracts to ensure that your interests are adequately protected.

 Hire an Atlanta business contract legal professional to assist you with your contract needs.
 Contact Conoscienti & Ledbetter to schedule your free consultation.